darklang/dark/docs/serialization.md

   `Json.Vanilla.allow<type>()`).
 Attempting to serialize or deserialize a type that isn't explicitly allowed will throw an exception.

+  - Note: You should place the `allow` call in an `init` function in the same files that uses the serializer (not where the type is defined!)
+  - You do not need to `allow` all nested types within serialized types, just the type that's actually serialized.

 - require a test case for each top-level type that will be serialized.
 That way if we change the toplevel type, we'll see the change to the format.
 Tests will fail if an allowed type does not have a test case, or if there is a test case for a type that hasn't been allowed

 #### Binary Serialization